 Here, we use SUMIFS to sum the Values for Hats, for all Regions.
 If that value equals the equivalent report total, we return whichever total is quick and easy to calculate.
 Otherwise, we return “Error.”

 But unfortunately, the floating-point problem makes that test inaccurate.
 Therefore, we need to use the ROUND function to round the results of each summary calculation:

 F7: =IF(ROUND(SUMIFS(Table[Value],Table[Product],F$2),2)= ROUND(SUM(F3:F6),2),

 Here, by rounding all the results we’re able to use the equal sign.
 Cross-footing works the same way, of course.

 One Way to Test the Grand Total Reliably

-That is, we need to compare the horizontal report total, the vertical report total, and the grand total of the table data.
+Specifically, we need to compare the report’s column totals, its row totals, and the grand total of the Table’s Value column.

 H7: =IF( (ROUND(SUM(Table[Value]),2)=ROUND(SUM(H3:H6),2))*

 Here, we first check whether the rounded sum of the Value column equals the rounded sum of the total of the Total column.
 Next, we test whether the rounded sums of the Total row equals the total of the Total column.
 If both tests succeed, their product is TRUE, and we know that all three rounded numbers match.
 So we return a report total; otherwise, we return “Error.”